PTE reading sections are arguably less challenging than writing or speaking, as they do not require as much creativity or quick thinking.

 While there might be more than one answer that can fit in, you must single out the best response that corresponds with all aspects of the text’s interpretation.

-Candidates arrange randomly ordered sentences (usually placed on the left side of the computer screen) into the correct consequence on the right.
+Candidates arrange randomly ordered sentences (usually placed on the left side of the computer screen) into the correct order on the right.

 The result must form a cohesive, meaningful structure supporting the proper flow of information or narrative.